mateuszwlosek/azure-pulumi-example/README.md

  - ingress for the application

 Projects contain a lot of environment variables usage, so they can be easily configured in Azure Pipelines.
-Used v2 of Helm package as v3 has problems with Helm hooks
+Used v2 of Helm package as v3 has problems with Helm hooks:
 https://github.com/pulumi/pulumi-kubernetes/issues/555

 ## Pipelines

 **Pulumi pipeline**:
 Pipelines that executes `pulumi up`.
-Used for both Pulumi projects (environment variables differ)
+Used for both Pulumi projects (environment variables differ).
 I used Pulumi task and Pulumi script in a console.
 Pulumi script was used to create a new stack if it doesn't exist.
 I couldn't do that in task as the Pulumi task assumes that the stack already exists.
 I used a Pulumi task for `pulumi up` as Pulumi in a script has problems with environment variables.
 Because of that, I needed to use two different env variables that Pulumi needs for authentication (PULUMI_ACCESS_TOKEN and pulumi.access.token.
-One is used by Pulumi task the other one is used by `pulumi login`)
+One is used by Pulumi task the other one is used by `pulumi login`).
 Used AzureCLI task to log in as azureSubscription parameter did not work with Pulumi task.

 `env` had to be defined for a script to use a secret env variable: